UC FileSpace Redesign

 Click through the final site redesign here.

-Watch a test of the original FileSpace here.
+Watch Test #1 of the original FileSpace here.

-Watch another test of the original FileSpace here.
+Watch Test #2 of the original FileSpace here.

 The design follows this Task Set: • Login.
 (Skip for initial test.
 Start on My Account page.)
 Move the folder “project_1” out of “Sites” and into “Documents”.
 Rename it “project_1_backup”.
 Move the file “w1c1.pdf ” out of “Documents” and into the “Sites” folder. • In the “Sites” folder, delete the folder “test_site”.
 Logout.